bast/polygenerator/README.md

 # polygenerator

 Generates random simple polygons.
-This can be useful to test computational geometry algorithms or to generate maps.
+This can be useful to test computational geometry algorithms.

 ## Installation